 PROMIS physical function scores for the defined cohort are visualized as individual lines showing the course of physical function for each patient over time.
-The time-window can be resized as desired.
+The timewindow can be resized as desired.
 By default, we align by the first PROMIS score, yet alignment by a specific clinical event, such as surgery or the start of physical therapy, are often more informative.
 When different cohorts are aligned by different events this way, the relative progression after the event can be evaluated.
-We use juxtaposition and superposition to compare between cohorts.
-Juxtaposition visualizes two cohorts side-by side, while superimposition layers the scores from defined cohorts over one another using color to distinguish them, as shown in Figure 4.
+This facilitates comparison between cohorts (R2) by allowing the user to manipulate the alignment and scale in a dynamic way (R3).
+We use juxtaposition and superimposition to compare between cohorts18, which have different trade-offs as far as required display space and clutter in a single plot are concerned.
+Juxtaposition allows users to add multiple plots to evaluate cohort trajectories in a side-by-side comparison (Figure 2).
+Superimposition shows different layers on top of each other (Figure 1F).
+We allow analysts to toggle layers individually (Figure 1G).

 Dynamic Score Scales and Normalization.
-The physical function scores used by the domain experts are often subtle in absolute measured change (see Figure 2a), yet these subtle changes often have significant impact on the perceived well-being of patients.
+The physical function scores used by the domain experts are often subtle in absolute measured change (see Figure 3a), yet these subtle changes often have significant impact on the perceived well-being of patients.
 Change in patient scores are further obscured as patients in the same cohort have different baseline scores.
-To emphasize change and normalize the baseline, analysts can view scores on a normalized scale that visualizes relative score change for the patients, as shown in Figure 2b.
+To emphasize change and normalize the baseline, analysts can view scores on a normalized scale that visualizes relative score change for the patients, as shown in Figure 3b.
 With the option of both absolute and relative score scales, analysts can assess the cohort's overall trend in baseline score measurements as well as trends in score fluctuation.
 By showing relative score change and making the relationship between cohort scores more explicit, analysts can see differences in outcome trajectories during comparison more clearly.
+In addition, users have the ability to adjust the timeframe of the line chart.
+The timeframe is specified through brushing a selection of the lower timeline that extends the minimum and maximum range of days for all patient records (See Figure 3).

 Separation of Scores by Quantiles.
-Even in a well-defined cohort, patient outcomes can be markedly different.
-Due to this heterogeneity, our collaborators need the ability to separate the cohort into quantiles that communicate how, for example, the physical function changes for the top 25 percent of patients in the cohort (see Figure 3a).
+Even in a welldefined cohort, patient outcomes can be markedly different.
+Due to this heterogeneity, our collaborators need the ability to separate the cohort into quantiles that communicate how, for example, the physical function changes for the top 25 percent of patients in the cohort (Figure 4a).
 In Composer, a cohort can be divided by quartiles.
 We calculate these quartiles by the average change in score over a user-adjustable period of days following a given event.

 Aggregation of Scores.
 Frequently, our collaborators do not need to view individual patients, but rather are interested in aggregate representation of scores.
-To address this requirement, we provide means to aggregate the scores of a cohort into an area chart centered on the median of the data and extending by plus/minus one standard deviation.
-This aggregation can be done with the cohort using absolute or relative scales.
-Cohort scores can also be separated by quantiles to more clearly identify any difference in score change within subsets of the cohort that have different baseline measurements, as shown in Figure 3b.
+To address this need, we provide means to aggregate the scores of a cohort to visualize the interquartile range with a line representing the median.
+Aggregated cohort scores can also be separated by quantiles to more clearly identify any difference in score change within subsets of the cohort that have different baseline measurements, as shown in Figure 4b.